pstray/irssi-keywordlogger/README.md

-# irssi_hilogger
+# irssi_keywordlogger
-An Irssi script to log highlights
+An Irssi script to log lines matching keywords to file.